-- Use a credit card to have a Revolving Credit.
+- Use a credit card to have Revolving Credit.

 - If you have a mortgage or a car loan to pay off, your monthly installments suffice the Installment Loans part of the credit mix.

-- Your monthly utility bills or your phone bill varying a little each payment cycle can be considered a part of your Open Credit.
+- Your monthly utility bills or your phone bill vary a little each payment cycle can be considered a part of your Open Credit.

 Some of you may already have taken some of these measures and still struggling to get to the 800 mark.